MYOG TiZip Pakbag

 A lot of Googling later I realised no one makes such a thing.
 There are plenty of TiZip daypacks like the Lowepro Dryzone range, or larger, watersports-oriented duffles from the likes of Ortlieb or Aire (Frodo; right) or SealLine, which resemble my own YKK-zipped Watershed UDB – one of my favourite bags.
 But none of the above are smaller than my 30-litre Chattooga.

 The Trunk-Bag could suit a lot of paddlers but as it’s made for bikes, you do wonder if it’s actually dunk-proof.
-Tellingly, the product description says under water resistance: ‘lower edge of product, duration: 30 mins‘.
-As well all know, it’s common to be paddling a packraft with a little water swilling round the floor, so unless you slaver the base of your Trunk-Bag in Aquaseal, water will slowly seep through.
+Tellingly, the product description says underwater resistance: ‘lower edge of product, duration: 30 mins‘.
+As well all know, it’s common to be paddling a packraft with a little water swilling around the floor, so unless you slaver the base of your Trunk-Bag in Aquaseal, water will slowly seep through.
 Not good.

-Other TiZip options include fly fishing waist bags, which you imagine are ready for dunking.
+You’d imagine fly fishing waist bags, are ready for dunking.
 But they’re so large they often came with an added shoulder or neck harness to help take the weight.
 Plus it seems fly fishing gear may be to outdoor gear like smoked salmon is to fish fingers – prices are nuts.
 Patagonia make the Stormfront (left), a 10-litre waistpack with an added shoulder strap – yours for as little as £180!
 It’s just a dunking PVC handbag with a zip!